bhipple/edx_functional_programming_101x/README.md

 In this week's lectures, we implement a Hangman game to demonstrate taking user input and printint output in an interactive program.

 ### Week 7: Types and Classes
-We can define aliases for existing types using the `type` keyword:
+We can define aliases for existing types using the `type` keyword.
+These are simple type declarations:
 ```
 type String = [Char]
 type Pair a = (a,a)